26 Common Barriers to Running for Office

 I don’t like public speaking/public speaking is a fear of mine.

-The fear of public speaking is a widely common fear amongst Americans.
-While public speaking is a key part of running for public office, you don’t have to be an expert in public speaking to run and many current elected officials share a fear of public speaking.
-Even the best public speakers experience anxiety before speaking, but there are many methods they employ to power through or use the anxiety to your advantage and still deliver a powerful message.
+The fear of public speaking is a widely common fear among Americans.
+While public speaking is a key part of running for public office, you don’t have to be an expert in public speaking to run, and many current elected officials share a fear of public speaking.
+Even the best public speakers experience anxiety before speaking, but there are many methods they employ to power through or use the anxiety to their advantage and still deliver a powerful message.
 It’s important to remember that speaking to the public at events, town halls, debates, and on social media are ways you share why you want to run for office and how voters get to know you better.

 I have skeletons in my closet.

 Elected officials aren’t perfect.
 No one is.
-Flaws make you real and genuine and more and more people are looking for elected officials who are authentic.
-Amanda Litman, Co-Founder of Run for Something, shares in “Don’t March, Run for Something,” “Anything you might imagine is a deal-breaker probably isn’t.
+Flaws make you real and genuine; more and more people are looking for authentic elected officials.
+Amanda Litman, Co-Founder of Run for Something, shares, “Anything you might imagine is a deal-breaker probably isn’t.
 Are you in student debt?
-Do you have to refinance your house?…None of those are deal-breakers as long as you and your team know about them.”
+Do you have to refinance your house?… None of those are deal breakers as long as you and your team know about them.”

 Tip: It’s common to watch the media pick apart mundane and insignificant flaws of a candidate and blow them out of proportion.
 A skill that’s important to develop is being able to identify when people call out things that are unrelated to the work you are trying to do and have professional responses to dismiss them and move on.